maxthraxx/WFGY/OS/BlahBlahBlah/README.md

 > **All products and research here are part of the WFGY series, authored and unified by PSBigBig (Purple Star).**
 > TXT OS and the WFGY engine share the same world—core logic, benchmarks, and innovations are all from the same creator.
-> All metrics above can be independently verified using the WFGY PDF or TXT OS with any major LLM—feel free to test and reproduce these results yourself.
+> All metrics above can be independently verified using the WFGY PDF or TXT OS with any major LLM.
+> You’re welcome to test and reproduce these results with your own setup.
 > For the full theoretical framework, see the core paper above.

 </details>